learn-computer-graphics/rendering-techniques/doc/getting-started/the-forge.md

 ## What is The Forge ?

 [The Forge](https://github.com/ConfettiFX/The-Forge) is a cross-platform rendering framework developed by [ConfettiFX](https://theforge.dev/).
-It's role is to ease the developer's burden when it comes to render things on screen.
+It's role is to [ease the developer's burden](https://github.com/ConfettiFX/The-Forge/issues/99) when it comes to render things on screen.
 It is a low-level abstraction layer for the modern Graphic APIs such as [DirectX12](https://en.wikipedia.org/wiki/DirectX) and [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)).
-For accredited developers, it can also support all major game consoles (XBox, PS5, Switch, etc).
+For accredited developers, it can also support all major game consoles (Xbox, Playstation 5, Switch, etc).
 With The Forge, write once, run (almost) everywhere.

 Compared to an in-house project, using this library is the guarantee to have a more stable solution, field tested and with a clear and concise API validated by veteran of the industry.
 The first official release was done in 2018, so it's fair to say that the codebase is quite recent.
 In the few years of development that followed, the maintainers at ConfettiFX added multiple features in the engine related to the work they do as consultants for external game studios.